RomanSalimgareev/friction_problem/README.md

 	// Deleting a column of the matrix void eraseColumn(const UnsignedType& index);

+	// Change the size of the matrix rows void resizeRows(const UnsignedType& index);

 	// Checking for the emptiness of the matrix bool empty() const;
 	```